mafgwo/mosquitto-exporter/README.md

-   --bind-address value, -b value  Listen address for metrics HTTP endpoint (default: "0.0.0.0:9234") [$BIND_ADDRESS] --user value, -u value          Username for the Mosquitto message broker [$MQTT_USER] --pass value, -p value          Password for the User on the Mosquitto message broker [$MQTT_PASS] --cert value, -c value          Location of a TLS certificate .pem file for the Mosquitto message broker [$MQTT_CERT] --key value, -k value           Location of a TLS private key .pem file for the Mosquitto message broker [$MQTT_KEY] --help, -h                      show help
+   --bind-address value, -b value  Listen address for metrics HTTP endpoint (default: "0.0.0.0:9234") [$BIND_ADDRESS] --user value, -u value          Username for the Mosquitto message broker [$MQTT_USER] --pass value, -p value          Password for the User on the Mosquitto message broker [$MQTT_PASS] --ca value, -a value            CA for the User on the Mosquitto message broker [$MQTT_CA] --cert value, -c value          Location of a TLS certificate .pem file for the Mosquitto message broker [$MQTT_CERT] --key value, -k value           Location of a TLS private key .pem file for the Mosquitto message broker [$MQTT_KEY] --help, -h                      show help